architecture-decomposition-framework/adf-documentation-template/README.md

 Other versions:

+- Documentation (Markdown) split into multiple files in [English](template-multi-en/00-instructions.md) (copy files from `template-multi-en`) and [German](template-multi-de/00-anleitung.md) (copy files from `template-multi-de`)
+  - This version makes it easier to link, read and edit parts of the documentation, but does not allow a simple HTML or PDF export to one file.
+  - Additionally, there are scripts available to help with the documentation process, see .sh files.
 - DOCX in [English](https://github.com/architecture-decomposition-framework/adf-documentation-template/releases/latest/download/architecture-documentation-en.docx) and [German](https://github.com/architecture-decomposition-framework/adf-documentation-template/releases/latest/download/architecture-documentation-de.docx) (to use with word processing software)
   - Note: When you open it and allow to update the fields, a table of contents will be generated automatically.